 Not all women respond similarly to being pregnant.
 While some are ecstatic about experiencing early pregnancy signs, for others, the lack of pregnancy symptoms could be bothersome.
 If you are the latter one, you may be holding on to a regular pregnancy test to reassure yourself.
 Though uncommon, most women may not experience any symptoms in the initial weeks of pregnancy.
 If you have just learned about your pregnancy and are in four to five weeks of gestation, it is too early to experience the pregnancy signs.
 Most women develop symptoms at around the six weeks of pregnancy (1).
 However, if you haven’t felt the signs of being pregnant by week six, it could leave you anxious and worried about the baby’s growth inside you.
 Read on as we discuss all the vital details about being pregnant with no signs, possible reasons, and ways to deal with this phase.

 All women are different.
+For the same person, the subsequent pregnancies may be different from the first one.
 And different women experience pregnancy differently.
 Some pregnancies are textbook perfect.
 Morning sickness?
 Check.
 Food aversion?
 Check.
 Women with such pregnancies experience all the expected symptoms.

 But here’s the thing.
 You may be experiencing symptoms you didn’t even know came with pregnancy!
 These ‘offbeat’ symptoms are rare but normal.
 Increased energy, jacked up sex drive, and a gigantic appetite are all such rare symptoms that you may be feeling.